lingwhatics/lingwhatics.github.io/reading.md

 ## Books I have been reading

 ### 2016
+- _The Devil in the White City: Murder, Magic, and Madness at the Fair That Changed America_ by Erik Larson (2004)
 - _The Maltese Falcon_ by Dashiell Hammett (1930)
 - _A Burglar's Guide to the City_ by Geoff Manaugh (2015)
 - _The Road to Little Dribbling: More Notes From a Small Island_ by Bill Bryson (2015)